JaneliaSciComp/maru/base-images/zulu-fx-8/README.md

 # zulu-fx-8 Docker image

-This image bundles [Zulu's "JDK FX" build](https://www.azul.com/downloads/zulu-community/?version=java-8-lts&os=ubuntu&architecture=x86-64-bit&package=jdk-fx) which includes OpenJDK and OpenJFX.
+This image bundles the [ZuluFX build](https://www.azul.com/downloads/zulu-community/?version=java-8-lts&os=ubuntu&architecture=x86-64-bit&package=jdk-fx) which includes OpenJDK and OpenJFX.
 JavaFX programs can be run inside the container and displayed in X11.
 This base image can be used to create Docker containers for JavaFX apps.

 ## Linux Docker